Cognitive Behavioral Therapy

 Types of CBT

 CBT is the broad term for this type of therapy.
-Over the years CBT has broken down into more specific types, but holding the same concept of correcting negative and harmful thoughts.
-Different types of CBT has been established in order to better address specific disorders, such as PTSD, anxiety, trauma, or bipolar disorder.
+Over the years, CBT has broken down into more specific types, but it holds the same concept of correcting harmful thoughts.
+Different kinds of CBT have been established to better address particular disorders, such as PTSD, anxiety, trauma, or bipolar disorder.